VakinduPhilliam/Pixos/README.md

 Pixos is an open-source platform for handling photos, documents and files.

 It provides a great touch interface for interacting with data files and is multimedia rich.

-The interface allows you to try files.
+The interface allows you to drag and drop files on screen.

 To be added unto the platform is the ability to play videos and open URLs.